IP - Indicators for Policy

 Supporting taxonomic research in the context of the Global Taxonomy Initiative (GTI)

-• the scientific data collected
+• the scientific data collected, and

 • the formulation of biodiversity policies